 - a) Suggest a simple synchronous algorithm satisfying the agreement property defined above.
-Use the strategy from Question 2.1d). - b) Apply your algorithm to the input from Question 2.1.
+Use the strategy from Question 2.1d). - b) Apply your algorithm to the input from Question 2.1, again with 9 nodes in total, two of which are byzantine.
 Compute 3 iterations assuming that byzantine nodes try to prevent the nodes from converging.

-Advanced .
+Advanced